 10.10.1.2.1 MC service emergency alert initiation

+10.10.1.2.1.1 General

-The procedure focuses on the case where an MC service client is initiating an MC service emergency alert unicast signalling for communicating the alert with the affiliated MC service group members of that MC service group.
+These procedures describe cases where an MC service client is initiating an MC service emergency alert unicast signalling for communicating the alert with the affiliated MC service group members of an MC service group, or for communicating an alert to another MC service client.
 An MC service client in the MC service emergency state gains elevated access privilege for all of the MC service user's mission critical applications.
-This procedure will place the MC service client in the MC service emergency state if the MC service client is not already in that state.
+These procedures will place the MC service client in the MC service emergency state if the MC service client is not already in that state.

+10.10.1.2.1.2 MC service group emergency alert initiation

-Procedures in figure 10.10.1.2.1-1 are the signalling control plane procedures for the MC service client initiating an MC service emergency alert with an MC service group i.e., MC service users on MC service client 1, MC service client 2 and MC service client 3 belong to the same MC service group which is defined on group management server.
+Figure 10.10.1.2.1.2-1 illustrates the procedure for the MC service client initiating an MC service emergency alert with an MC service group i.e., MC service users on MC service client 1, MC service client 2 and MC service client 3 belong to the same MC service group which is defined on group management server.

 NOTE 1: For simplicity, a single MC service server is shown in place of a user home MC service server and a group hosting MC service server.